 Cyber liability insurance addresses situations where personal client data or other privileged information may have been exposed to others.

 If you have filed a claim and your insurance company denies it, you still have options.
-With the help of VG Law Group, LLP, an insurance law firm in Florida, you may be able to dispute the denial.
+With the help of VG Law Group, LLP, a condominium/HOA insurance law firm in Fort Lauderdale, you may be able to dispute the denial.
 In some cases, the insurance company may reverse their decision once you fight back.
-In other cases, you may need to actually go to court to force the insurance company to pay the claim as they should.
+In other cases, you may need to actually go to court to force the insurance company to pay the claim as they should..

 Before you start the dispute process with the insurance company, talk to the team at VG Law Group, LLP.
 In some situations, you need to go through a very specific method to dispute the denial—and you may need to act quickly.
 You certainly don’t want to limit your abilities to get the claim paid because you did not understand the dispute process.